 Brazilian purpuric fever

-Symptoms begin with conjunctivitis, abdominal pain, high fever, and purpura.
+H aegyptius usually causes a self-limiting purulent conjunctivitis in hot climate areas.
+BPF symptoms begin 1-2 weeks after an episode of purulent conjunctivitis, with high fever, abdominal pain, and purpura resembling fulminant meningococcemia.
 The illness can quickly progress to septic shock and death.
-If treated with intravenous antibiotics before the development of later symptoms, patients have an improved chance of survival.
+Without treatment, mortality rate is about 70% and most patients die within 24 hours.
+However, if treated with antibiotics before the development of later symptoms, patients have an improved chance of survival.

-No major outbreaks have been reported since 1990; sporadic cases were reported in 2007 with 7 cases without confirmation of H. aegyptius.
+BPF was first recognized in 1984, and no major outbreaks have been reported since 1990; sporadic cases were reported in 2007 with 7 cases without confirmation of H aegyptius.

 A48.4 – Brazilian purpuric fever